 Pre-trial procedure may be beneficial for the IP owner, allowing them to decrease litigation costs, for example state fees, legal expenses and expert costs.

-In a case involving the infringement of exclusive rights to intellectual property, in order to increase a chance of success, collecting relevant evidence ahead of time is vital, since in Russia there is no such procedure as disclosure or discovery as in some other jurisdictions.
+To increase the chances of success in cases involving the infringement of exclusive rights to intellectual property, collecting relevant evidence ahead of time is vital, since in Russia there is no such procedure as disclosure or discovery, as found in some other jurisdictions.

 In the majority of patent infringement cases, the main evidence is the examination statement of a forensic examiner appointed by the court.

-As discussed, many disputes in the area of intellectual property are subject to the jurisdiction of the Russian Intellectual Property Court, where the judges are lawyers specialising in IP matters.
+As discussed, many disputes in the area of intellectual property are subject to the jurisdiction of the Russian IP Court, where the judges are lawyers specialising in IP matters.
 They can also use the assistance of external technical specialists.

 The court shall properly consider all evidence submitted by the parties.
 In patent disputes, where technical issues are crucial, a great deal of emphasis is put on the patent technical forensic examination.

 v Structure of the trial

 Usually a trial will begin with the acceptance of the statements of claim and the commencement of the case, resolved by a judge alone.
 This is sometimes preceded by a preliminary injunction procedure.
 Once the statements of claim have been accepted, the judge rules out that proceeding is instituted.
 This ruling states that the case is at the preparation for trial stage and also sets out the steps to be taken by parties participating in the case and when they must be completed.